yzdxs/learn-anything/readme.md

 There are many ways in which you can contribute and make this mind map even more amazing.

 1. All the nodes of this mind map should have the best resources one can get on learning the topic.
 The internet is a big place though, if you found something interesting and valuable that is not found in the mind maps, please [take a look at the issues page](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Aresources) and add the resource to the appropriate issue.

 So if for exampe you found an amazing course on computer graphics, you would go [here](https://github.com/nikitavoloboev/knowledge-map/issues/) and [make a search for 'courses'](https://github.com/nikitavoloboev/knowledge-map/issues?utf8=✓&q=is%3Aissue%20is%3Aopen%20course) like so :

 ![](http://i.imgur.com/mnIQqTu.png)

-and then say what course you wish was added in the appropriate issue.
+and then say what course you wish was added in the appropriate issue :

 ![](http://i.imgur.com/VRGD844.png)